Electronics terminologies for beginners(Basic terms, 2024)

 You may have seen the green board in almost every electronics consumer device these days.
 These green boards are called printed circuit boards shortly PCB.

-28- Electronics components
+28- Electronic components

 29- Through-hole devices